mr-martian/history-flowchart/data/doc.md

    - Date arithmetic
    - Propper conversion to 1-D space coordinates
    - Functions included:
-     - get-time-coord(event, length) given the length of the graph and the event, calculates x-coordinate
+     - get_time_coord(event, length) given the length of the graph and the event, calculates x-coordinate
-     - get-space-coord(event, height) given the height of the graph and the event, calculates y-coordinate
+     - get_space_coord(event, height) given the height of the graph and the event, calculates y-coordinate
-     - get-event-color(event) determines the color of an event (for distinguishing type of event)
+     - get_event_color(event) determines the color of an event (for distinguishing type of event)
-     - get-effect-color(effect) dertermines the color of an effect (for distinguishing type of effect)
+     - get_effect_color(effect) dertermines the color of an effect (for distinguishing type of effect)
  - Storage Format (please enter everything this way)
    - Events: array(name, date, level, location, PartOf, description, keywords)
      - name: name withnospaces (capitalization irrelevant, may contain, but not start with, numbers)